Towards a trusted web: Timestamp content with WordProof

 Over the years, huge companies were allowed to grow their reach into every nook and cranny of the web.
 Of course, many of these companies provide us with valuable tools and insights that we can use to improve our knowledge, work, or even happiness.
 But today, many of us are concerned about our security, privacy, and loss of self.
 We see fake news thrive on social media, and regular newspapers struggle to keep their heads above water.
 We see corruption, foreign interference, and massive disinformation campaigns.
 This all leads to an important question: Who can you trust?

-The trusted web is an initiative to give consumers, governments, and companies a way to verify that they can trust what they read.
+The Trusted Web Foundation is an initiative to give consumers, governments, and companies a way to verify that they can trust what they read.
 It’s an idea to help the web become transparent about where something came from and accountable for who published what.
-It should no longer revolve be about machines making their choices for you, but you should be in control of what you do, what you read.
+It should no longer be about machines making their choices for you, but you should be in control of what you do, what you read.
 You should be in control of how you use what you learn.

 The talk for regulating the web is picking up and in Europe, we already have something called the GDPR.
 This gives European citizens ownership over their digital data.
 This is not a way to censor things, as that would hurt the web, but a way to enable people to decide for themselves what they want to do with their data.